ntblk/webrtc-privacy/README.md

 In some browsers, however, private IP addresses are only exposed if camera and/or microphone [access has been granted](https://bugs.webkit.org/show_bug.cgi?id=176157#c5), which gives the user agency over their privacy, but might [complicate](https://bugs.webkit.org/show_bug.cgi?id=174500) some use cases of WebRTC.

 Demo website is [here](https://ntblk.github.io/webrtc-privacy/).
 The website asks for permission to access microphone.
 On Safari, we see that if this permission is denied then the **page does not get** host IP addresses.
-However, on Firefox and Chrome, user permission does not matter - the page JavaScript can access your private IP address anyway.
+However, on Firefox and Chrome, user permission with respect to camera/video does not matter - the page JavaScript can access your private IP address anyway using WebRTC.

 All JavaScript is client-side - we do not send your IP address anywhere.
 The code is open source for your browsing pleasure.